stereotype441/language/working/enhanced-constructors/feature-specification.md

 }
 ```

-The reason is because if we allowed arbitrary super calls and final field
-assignments in a constructor body, the user could break the language's soundness
-guarantees by doing one of the following things:
+In addition to making the language more approachable for programmers unfamiliar
+with initializer lists, allowing field initialization and super constructor
+invocation to be ordinary statements makes constructors a lot more flexible,
+allowing the user to perform arbitrary manipulation of the constructor arguments
+prior to initializing fields and calling the super-constructor.

+However, with this extra flexibility comes the need to preserve soundness.
+In
+particular, we must statically ensure that the user cannot:

-- Reading from a field before its initial value has been written.
+- Read from a field before its initial value has been written.

-- Calling a superclass method, getter, or setter before calling a super
+- Call a superclass method, getter, or setter before calling a super constructor
-  constructor (this could break soundness by causing the superclass to read from
+  (this could break soundness by causing the superclass to read from a field
-  a field before its initial value has been written).
+  before its initial value has been written).

-- Writing to a non-late final field more than once.
+- Write to a non-late final field more than once.

-- Calling a super constructor more than once on the same object (this could
+- Call a super constructor more than once on the same object (this could break
-  break soundness by causing the base class to write to a non-late final field
+  soundness by causing the base class to write to a non-late final field more
-  more than once).
+  than once).

-However, there is another way we could guarantee soundness, without forcing the
-user to use a different syntax for initializers and statements: by using flow
-analysis to track the progress of initialization through the constructor
-body.
-That's what this proposal aims to do.
+In today's Dart, these soundness requirements are met automatically by virtue of
+the rigid structure and limited capabilities of initializer lists.
+In this
+proposal, they are met using flow analysis.

 ## Proposal